NCIP/cabio/README.md

 The caBIO doman model and architecture is an effort to model the rapidly-changing genomics and proteomics domain and to integrate data from numerous sources providing a holistic view of the human and mouse genomes.

-The caBIO provides a variety of Application Programming Interfaces (APIs) as well as a web user interface called the caBIO Portlet.
+caBIO provides a variety of Application Programming Interfaces (APIs) as well as a web user interface called the caBIO Portlet.
 The system also provides a number of utilities to search for and manipulate data objects programmatically.

 The caBIO is  written in Java using caGrid, caCORE CSM, caCORE SDK, Struts, Tiles, Hibernate, Spring Framework, Lucene technologies.